Akbar: Personality

 Akbar's reign was chronicled extensively by his court historian Abul Fazl in the books Akbarnama and Ain-i-akbari.
 Other contemporary sources of Akbar's reign include the works of Badayuni, Shaikhzada Rashidi, and Shaikh Ahmed Sirhindi.

 Akbar was a warrior, emperor, general, animal trainer (reputedly keeping thousands of hunting cheetahs during his reign and training many himself), and theologian.
 Believed to be dyslexic, he was read to every day and had a remarkable memory.
+He created a library of over 24,000 volumes written in Sanskrit, Urdu, Persian, Greek, Latin, Arabic, and Kashmiri; the library was staffed by many scholars, translators, artists, calligraphers, scribes, bookbinders, and readers, and he did much of the cataloguing himself.

 Akbar was said to have been a wise emperor and a sound judge of character.
 His son and heir, Jahangir, wrote effusive praise of Akbar's character in his memoirs, and dozens of anecdotes to illustrate his virtues.
 According to Jahangir, Akbar was "of the hue of wheat; his eyes and eyebrows were black, and his complexion rather dark than fair".
-Antoni de Montserrat, the Catalan Jesuit who visited his court described him as follows:
+Antoni de Montserrat, the Catalan Jesuit who visited his court, described him as follows:

-Akbar was not tall but powerfully built and very agile.
+Akbar was not tall, but powerfully built and very agile.
 He was also noted for various acts of courage.
-One such incident occurred on his way back from Malwa to Agra when Akbar was 19 years of age.
+One such incident occurred on his way back from Malwa to Agra when Akbar was 19 years old.
 Akbar rode alone in advance of his escort and was confronted by a tigress who, along with her cubs, came out from the shrubbery across his path.
 When the tigress charged the emperor, he was alleged to have dispatched the animal with his sword in a solitary blow.
 His approaching attendants found the emperor standing quietly by the side of the dead animal.